 Then, clean everything!
 You don’t want to unpack dirty kitchenware into a fresh new house.

-Gather appropriate packing materials
+Gather appropriate packing materials for your kitchen

-You’ll need a variety of sturdy moving boxes packing paper and/or bubble wrap, packing tape, and markers or labels.
+You’ll need a variety of sturdy moving boxes, packing paper, and/or bubble wrap, packing tape, and markers or labels.
 If you have the original boxes for your small appliances, get them out, and add a fresh layer of tape.
 If not, you’ll probably need a collection of sturdy medium-sized boxes and some creative thinking.
 Make sure you find the owner’s manuals and keep them with the box!

 You might also consider purchasing moving boxes specially designed for glasses, plates, and stemware.
 Your moving company might have these for purchase — but either way, make sure you have way more packing paper or bubble wrap than you think you’ll need.